Knowledge Graph

 |---|---|

-id | Unique identifier for this memory version |
+id | Unique identifier (UUID) |

 content | The knowledge, as natural language text |

-parent_id | Link to the parent memory in the hierarchy |
+parent-id | Link to the parent memory in the hierarchy |

 | Field | Description |